vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *vighṛte tu punar dravyeṣo ḍ aśendukalā yajet* //101//

 The *sādhaka* is to worship a \(mental\) image of the sun god in the center of the chalice by invoking its image in his heart while uttering its mantra and worshipping its twelve *kalās* , associating each with one of twelve letters of the Sanskrit alphabet from *KA* to *THA* and from *BHA* to *Ḍ A* , while uttering their names, this being done with an off ering of perfumed water.
-The sixteen *kalās* of the moon are worshipped in the same way, with the sixteen fi rst letters of the alphabet, from *A* to *visarga* , 30 and sprinkling of clarifi ed butter associated with “another substance,” which, according to the Dī, is wine \( *madya* \).
+The sixteen *kalās* of the moon are worshipped in the same way, with the sixteen fi rst letters of the alphabet, from *A* to *visarga* , 30 and sprinkling of clarifi ed butter associated with “another substance,” which, according to the Dī , is wine \( *madya* \).
 31

 And in its center he must meditate intensely on Amṛteśīwith the Navātma\[mantra\].
 Then, with the Navātman, O Goddess\! he must